 “Are you in a hurry?”
 Tyss curved an eyebrow in a sarcastic expression.
 She had to admit he looked attractive when he did that.
-It moved something deep inside of her.
-Something like a long-forgotten memory.
-Something warm and safe.
+It moved something in her.
+Something like a long-forgotten memory; warm and safe.
 “Come on, V, I know how scared you are.
 You don’t have to pretend with me.
-Everyone feels this way.
+Everyone feels the same way.
 It’s not weakness.
 It’s human nature.”

-“He can’t see us now,” Tyss whispered.
+“He can’t see us now,” Tyss said, lowering his voice.
 “He isn’t watching.
 We have two more minutes before he comes to set it up for you.
 Two minutes is not much, but isn’t it better to spend them with a friend?”

 “How do you know he isn’t watching?”
 Vietra asked.
 She knew it was a mistake, but she wanted to trust him.
 Or maybe to trust anybody at all.

-“I...”
-He hesitated for a moment, probably also weighing how much he could reveal to her.
+“I...” he hesitated for a moment, probably also weighing how much he could reveal to her.
 “I just know.
-It’s not the point.
+That’s not the point.
 You are safe for now.
 I know how frightening it is.”

-“I just know,” he repeated and suddenly hugged her.
+“I just know,” he repeated, suddenly hugging her.
 It shocked Vietra so much that she didn’t move for a couple of seconds.
-They weren’t emotional, weren’t supposed to be.
-They were above it.
+They weren’t emotional; weren’t supposed to be.
+They were above all of that.
 Emotions made them vulnerable and weak.
-They were bound by respect as partners, and they were ready to give their lives for each other if only it was necessary for their purpose.
+They were bound by respect as partners, and they were ready to give their lives for each other if it were necessary for their purpose.
 As well as leave others to die if that was required.
 They had to be driven by logic alone.
 See the clear picture.
 Not get attached to one another.

-“That’s it, there’s no more time,” Tyss said.
+“That’s it, there’s no more time,” Tyss whispered.
 “You have to get in there now.
 He’s coming.
-Hang on there.”
-He looked her in the eye with a new expression and disappeared in the corridor.
+Hang in there.”
+He looked her in the eye with a new expression and disappeared down the corridor.

 Vietra entered the room, feeling a little dazed.
-Strange, she thought, but a hug didn’t make her weaker, on the contrary, it gave her a little more strength.
+Strange, she thought, but the hug didn’t make her weaker.
+On the contrary, it gave her a little more strength.
 She felt safe within Tyssdin’s arms.
-Now though, after he was gone, it felt as if she’d been shaken out of a cozy bed into the cold.
+Now, though, he was gone, and it felt as if she’d been shaken out of a cosy bed into the cold.
 Probably it was true.
-All these emotional expressions weakened them after all.
+Emotional expressions weakened them, after all.

 She was in the sensory deprivation room.
-The absence of sound was that of outer space.
+The absence of sound was similar to that of outer space.
 Nothing reached one’s ears, even the sound of one’s own voice.
-It was also completely dark, so that there was no difference between having one’s eyes open or closed.
+It was also completely dark.
+There was no difference between having one’s eyes open or closed.
 Vietra had been there before, and she knew that after a while she would completely lose sense of time and reality.
 She’d be totally disoriented, and hallucinations would take over her mind soon.
 There was no point in fighting them.
-She always lost this battle.
+She always lost that battle.
 They were too vivid to tell them from reality, even if she knew they were mere constructs of her brain.

 Distorted sounds and terrifying creatures would fill the room.
-They’d surround her and creep around and come closer and try to touch or bite, they’d appear unexpectedly, jump at her out of the darkness, stare in her eyes, examine her.
+They’d surround her and creep around and come closer and try to touch or bite.
+They’d appear unexpectedly, jump at her out of the darkness, stare in her eyes, or examine her.
 Sometimes she thought she actually came in contact with aliens.
-Sometimes it felt like forever, and she began to forget who she was or where she actually was.
+Sometimes it felt like forever, and she began to forget who she was or where she was.
 She thought she’d never get out of there.
 After leaving the room, she found it difficult to focus and perform her normal activities.
-It took time to tune her body and mind back to normal.
+It took time to attune her body and mind back to normal.

-Vietra remembered the first time she got into the room.
+Vietra remembered the first time she was in the room.
 When the first hallucinations began, she knew those were her mind games, so she enjoyed them.
 She imagined herself on another planet, studying its bizarre alien life.
-It was fascinating, but just for a while.
+It was fascinating, but only for a short while.
 The more time passed, the more troubling the images became, and the more anxious she got.
 She tried to remind herself it wasn’t real, but her mind seemed to ignore it.
 After that, she could never enjoy the hallucinations again.
 The anticipation of the forthcoming horrors kept her unsettled from the very beginning, and it got worse every time.
-Nothing frightened her like the sensory deprivation room.
+Nothing frightened her more than the sensory deprivation room.

-“You disappointed me,” the Master’s voice suddenly broke the cosmic silence, and Vietra was immensely grateful for that.
+“You disappointed me,” the Master’s voice suddenly broke the cosmic silence, and Vietra was `grateful for that.

-“I know, I’m sorry,” she tried to say but couldn’t produce a sound.
+“I know, I’m sorry,” she tried to say, but couldn’t produce a sound.
 It made her desperate.
-At least she could hear the Master, but who knew, maybe it was a hallucination too?
+At least she could hear the Master, but who knew, maybe that was a hallucination too?

 “You disobeyed me,” he continued, “lied to me and expressed improper weakness.
 All in one day.
-You see how such behavior is absolutely unacceptable.
-I’m sure you understand that it calls for a more severe punishment than usually.
+You see how such behaviour is absolutely unacceptable.
+I’m sure you understand that it calls for a more severe punishment than usual.
 I’m also sure you know I don’t want to do it, but you’ve left me no choice.
 You are valuable, Vietra, and I need you to be one hundred percent reliable.
-I don’t want to worry about you when the time comes to fulfill your purpose.
+I don’t want to worry about you when the time comes to fulfil your purpose.
 I need you to be ready.
-I’m doing it for you and for all of us.
+I’m doing it for you.
+For all of us.
 For our future.”

 Even though the temperature of the room matched the temperature of her body, Vietra felt a wave of heat sweeping through her, followed by a shiver.
-The Master had never said anything before a punishment.
-The fact that he felt the need to explain it and the “more severe than usually” part terrified her.
+The Master had never said anything prior to a punishment before.
+The fact that he felt the need to explain it and the “more severe than usual” part terrified her.
 Something really bad was coming, and she had no means to stop it.

 Vietra hated feeling helpless.
 She suddenly found herself on the edge of crying.
-She couldn’t risk that in case she was being watched, but it had never been so hard to control it.
-Fervently searching for something to draw some strength from, she found and clung to the memory of a hug Tyss gave her.
+She couldn’t risk tears, though, in case she was being watched, but it had never been so hard to control it.
+Fervently searching for something to draw some strength from, she found and clung to the memory of the hug Tyss had given her.

 The feeling was broken by sudden, severe pain.
 Vietra saw hundreds of small insects eating their way through her athletic body, that she’d been trying so hard to keep healthy and fit, making tunnels inside of her, coming in and out.
 She was watching her pale skin turning red and blue and violet with blood and bruises.
 Each of the tunnels was a separate source of unbearable pain.
-Vietra didn’t know something could be so agonizing.
-Seeing the insects busily destroying her body made her suffering even worse.
+Vietra didn’t know anything could be so agonizing.
+Seeing the insects destroying her body made her suffering even worse.
 She was writhing and shivering and rolling on the floor.
 She was screaming, but there was no sound.
 It was playing out in absolute silence.
-She couldn’t see anything but herself and the insects, complete darkness surrounded them, as if nothing else in the world existed.
-Somewhere on the outskirts of her tormented mind there was the knowledge that it wasn’t real, but it failed to alleviate her pain.
-It was a torture that would probably leave no traces on her body but would definitely maim her mind.
+She couldn’t see anything but herself and the insects.
+Complete darkness surrounded them, as if nothing else in the world existed.
+Somewhere on the outskirts of her tormented mind there was the knowledge that it wasn’t real, but that knowledge failed to alleviate her pain.
+It was torture.
+It would leave no traces on her body but would maim her mind.

 Suddenly she saw her mother.
-She’d never known her parents, as she was an orphan just like the rest of the Nestlings.
-The Master was the one who took care of her for her entire life.
-But Vietra immediately recognized the woman in front of her.
-She knew it was her mother, she felt it, the tenderness, the warmth, the special bond.
-They looked alike too: her mother was a bit taller than Vietra, and her greying hair still had playful redness in them.
+She’d never known her parents.
+She was an orphan, like the rest of the Nestlings.
+The Master was the one who had taken care of her for her entire life.
+But Vietra immediately recognised the woman in front of her.
+She knew it was her mother, she felt it: the tenderness, the warmth, the special bond.
+They looked alike, too.
+Her mother was a bit taller than Vietra herself, and her greying hair still had a playful redness to it.
 Her body was curvier than Vietra’s but looked athletic as well.
 Her skin was suntanned though, which Vietra could never achieve.

 For a moment, her mother’s presence gave Vietra hope.
-She wanted to call out for her, come closer, give her a hug, look into her eyes, find out their color.
+She wanted to call out for her, move closer, give her a hug, look into her eyes, find out their colour.
 But she couldn’t move, and her mother didn’t see her.
 She was looking around, and Vietra could tell she was scared.
 There was still blackness all around, as if only her mother was in the spotlight.
-Then three men emerged from the dark.
-They were wearing creepy animal masks and clown suits, and they were carrying grotesque weapons, dark blood dribbling from them.
+Then, three men emerged from the dark.
+They were wearing creepy animal masks and clown suits, and they were carrying grotesque weapons, with dark blood that dripped from them.

 Her mother didn’t seem to notice them, but her movements became more nervous.
 Vietra wanted to warn her, to protect her.
 She knew she could easily deal with those three, but she couldn’t get up.
-She saw that the insects had eaten her legs completely, so she started crawling towards her mother, but it was too slow.
+She saw that the insects had eaten her legs, so she started crawling towards her mother, but she was too slow.
 She felt like something heavy and sticky was holding her back.
-Every move was a struggle.
+Even small movements were a struggle.

 It was a different kind of pain.
 She’d been hurt many times in training.
 It never got easier or less terrifying–in fact, quite the opposite happened.
 She usually met the pain with the graveness of a weary soldier, head on.
-But seeing her mother hurt and being unable to do anything about it had a new and alarming quality.
+But seeing her mother get hurt, and being unable to do anything about it, had a new and alarming quality.
 A feeling of unfairness pierced Vietra.
 She was nothing better than a child, deceived and betrayed for the first time in the face of this new anguish.
-She was overpowered by sorrow and shock; she didn’t know how to deal with the emotions mauling her.
+She was overpowered by sorrow and shock; she didn’t know how to deal with the wave of emotions that came over her.